 Experience required: No

 Apollonia Pontica (present-day Sozopol, Bulgaria) is one of the most ancient towns on the western Black Sea coast.
 The city, founded by Miletian colonists around 610 BCE, was named Apollonia Pontica, in honor of the patron deity of Miletus - Apollo.
 The Ancient authors identify the philosopher named Anaximander as the founder of the city.
-It became an autonomous and strong democratic polis and important trade center between Ancient Greece and Thrace.
+It became an autonomous and strong democratic polis and an important trade center between Ancient Greece and Thrace.
 Thanks to its strong navy and naturally protected harbors, Apollonia kept control of the major merchant road along the western Black Sea Coast, called Via Pontica, for several centuries.
-The city preserved its independence during the campaigns of Phillip II of Macedon (342-339 BCE) and Alexander the Great (335 BCE) but in 72 BCE it was conquered, pillaged and burned by the Roman legions of Marcus Lucullus.
+The city preserved its independence during the campaigns of Phillip II of Macedon (342-339 BCE) and Alexander the Great (335 BCE), but in 72 BCE it was conquered, pillaged and burned by the Roman legions of Marcus Lucullus.
 The victors took the most prized trophy to Rome: the colossal statue of Apollo.
 The city succeeded in restoring its former glory and was known in the Roman World as Apollonia Magna (Great Apollonia).
 Following the Christian mainstream tradition, its name was changed to Sozopol in the 4th century CE.
 Despite the damage, it survived the period of the Great Migration of People (4th - 7th century CE) and entered the Middle Ages as a focal point of long-lasting Byzantine-Bulgarian conflicts.

 The collection of ancient